Matilde Fidalgo

-Matilde Mota Veiga Santiago Fidalgo (born 15 May 1994) is a Portuguese professional former footballer who last played as a right-back or a centre-back for Famalicão and the Portugal women's national team.

-Fidalgo made her senior debut for Portugal in September 2013 and represented her country at UEFA Women's Euro 2017.
+Matilde Mota Veiga Santiago Fidalgo (born 15 May 1994) is a Portuguese professional former footballer who played as a right-back or a centre-back.
+She earned 48 caps for the Portugal national team, having made her senior debut for Portugal in September 2013, and represented her country at UEFA Women's Euro 2017.

 Club career

 Fidalgo was born in São Domingos de Benfica, Lisbon and from a young age has played football.
 In 2009, Fidalgo started her career at CF Benfica in the Portuguese League.
 She played for the Lisbon club until June 2017 when she moved to Sporting CP.
 With CF Benfica, Fidalgo won two national titles in the 2014–15, 2015–16 seasons and was elected "Best Player" for the 2015/2016 season by the "Sindicato dos Jogadores Profissionais de Futebol (SJPF)".
 She also captained the team for several seasons.
 In March 2018, Fidalgo won the "Quinas de Ouro" award as one of the "11 Best Players in the Women's League".
 The award is given by the Portuguese Football Federation.

 In 2018 she moved to the rival team SC Braga, with whom she won the Portuguese League title – Braga's first championship win.

 On 30 May 2019, it was announced that Fidalgo was signed to Women's Super League team Manchester City.
 Fidalgo moved to S.L Benfica on 4 August 2020, after only making two league appearances and becoming third-choice behind Janine Beckie and even Georgia Stanway, who was not a natural right-back.